Mo - Do: 9 - 16 Uhr

 The degree program

-In the scope of the six-semester bachelor’s degree program, the students will deal with monetary, structural and sectoral problems of the European economy (in part. money, currency, financial, competition, growth and environmental policy of the EU) as well as questions of European cultural, business and social history.
-The focus will specifically be on the challenges of European integration and global linking.
+Within the scope of the 6-semester bachelor’s program, students will deal with monetary, structural and sectoral problems of the European economy (in particular monetary, currency, financial, competition, growth and environmental policy of the EU) as well as questions of European cultural, economic and social history.
+The focus will be specifically on the challenges of European integration and global integration and global interdependence.

-The degree program is modular, with 21 modules broken down into required and required elective modules.
-In the first phase of the course, mathematical, statistical and subject-specific methods are to be learned; in the later semesters, the technical competences in the classical subject fields of economic theory are to be acquired.
-Additionally, synergies with other subjects of the department (e.g. business administration, economic law, business information systems), as well as with other subjects from other disciplines are provided.
+The degree program has a modular structure, with 21 modules divided into compulsory and compulsory elective modules.
+In the first phase of the degree program, students learn mathematical, statistical and subject-specific methods; in the later semesters, they will acquire specialist skills in the typical fields of economic theory.
+Additionally, synergies with other subjects of the faculty (e.g. business administration, economic law, business information systems) as well as with subjects from other disciplines are created.

-With a bachelor's degree in economics, you will acquire economic-policy and theory contexts, business administration and mathematical knowledge that will give you outstanding career perspectives in many industries.
-The European reference will specifically prepare you for work in internationally acting companies or insinuations.
-Possible employers include, among others:
+With a bachelor's degree in Economics, you will acquire knowledge of basic contexts of economic policy and theory as well as business administration and mathematical knowledge that will give you outstanding career prospects in many industries.
+The European orientation will specifically prepare you for work in internationally operating companies or institutions.
+Potential employers include:

-- State institutions on local, regional, national and European levels (ministries, administration, European Commission, etc.)
+- State institutions at the local, regional, national and European level (ministries, administration, European Commission, etc.)

-- Credits and banking (ECB, Federal Bank, private banks, IWF)
+- Banking and finance (ECB, Bundesbank, private banks, IMF)

 - International organizations (OECD, WTO, UNICEF)

-- Private sector (corporate consultancies, auditing firms and large groups)
+- Private sector (corporate consultancies, auditing companies and large corporations)